unfoldingWord/uW-Tools-Collab/UW_TRANSLATION_RESOURCES_GUIDE.md

 Before diving into implementation, developers should understand what resources are available and how to access them:

 **Key Resource Locations**:

 - **Primary Platform**: Door43 Content Service at `https://git.door43.org/`
 - **Organization Structure**: Resources organized under various organizations (some language-specific like `es-419_gl`, others multi-language like `unfoldingWord`)
 - **Repository Naming**: Language code + underscore + resource identifier (e.g., `en_ult`, `es-419_tn`, `fr_tw`)
-- **Resource Type Identification**: Resource types are identified by `subject` and queried by this field by the [Door43 Catalog API](https://git.door43.org/api/swagger).
+- **Resource Subject Identification**: Resource content types are identified by `subject` and queried by this field by the [Door43 Catalog API](https://git.door43.org/api/swagger).
 The ecosystem is extensible, allowing new subjects and resource identifiers to be created as needed.

 #### Recommended Starting Approach

 **Language Selection for First Implementation**:

 - **English (`en`)**: Most complete resource set, best for initial development and testing
 - **Proven Ecosystem**: All resource types available with high quality levels
 - **Reference Implementation**: Serves as the model for other gateway languages

 **Simple Access Strategy**:

 - Begin with direct repository URLs for well-known resources
 - Use basic Git platform APIs for file retrieval
 - Focus on one resource type initially (e.g., ULT/GLT text)